Local Governing Body

 Adam Love (Chair)

-Tom has been a parent governor since February 2019 and has a daughter in Year 2 and a son starting in Reception.
+Tom has been a parent governor since February 2019 and has a daughter in Year 4 and a son starting in Year 2.
 Tom is a General Manager for a pub company, running a £1.5million business.
 He has had managerial experience for over 15 years, including people management, cash handling and business planning.
 He will be able to bring all these attributes to the governing body along with HR knowledge and disciplinary procedures.
-Tom really enjoys being a part of the governing body and helping to develop and improve the school at such a crucial time.
+Tom really enjoys being a part of the governing body and helping to develop the school to be the best it can be.

 Suzanne Farris (Vice Chair)